rackerlabs/rackspace-how-to/content/cloud-servers/mysql-connect-to-your-database-remotely.md

 product_url: cloud-servers
 ---

-This article explains how to set up a user on your MySQL server in order to connect to a [MySQL database](https://www.rackspace.com/cloud/databases) remotely.
+This article explains how to set up a user on your MySQL&reg; server in order to connect to a [MySQL database](https://www.rackspace.com/cloud/databases) remotely.

 In order to perform these steps, you must have local server access to log in as